 It’s important to understand that each transfer and new student will be different when it comes to transfer credits.
-An individual transfer evaluation will take place for you, and an expert will be able to go through course-by-course and determine how it will transfer over, upon your admission.
-They will help you outline an individualized and specific academic plan that is just for you, and shows exactly which courses you’ll need to take to attend college once you've achieved admission.
+An individual transfer evaluation will take place for you, and an expert will review each course and determine how it will transfer over upon your admission.
+The transfer expert will help you outline an individualized and specific academic plan that is just for you that shows exactly which courses you’ll need to take to attend college once you've been admitted.

-The most important step for you here is to send all your transcripts in to our official transfer office. so we can start analyzing them.
-At WGU, we do only take official transcripts so you’ll need to request official documentation from any previous school you attended.
-Even if you only took one class, send us your official transcripts so we can properly analyze everything, and determine what courses you need to take.
+The most important step for you here is to send all your transcripts to our official transfer office. so we can start analyzing them.
+At WGU, we accept only official transcripts, so you’ll need to request official documentation from any previous school you attended.
+Even if you only took one class, send us your official transcripts so we can properly analyze everything and determine what courses you need to take.

 An official transfer credit evaluation is the only way to really determine what courses you need to take to fulfill your coursework requirements.
 There are more general guides that can help you get an idea of what kinds of college transfer options you can expect at WGU.

 Each bachelor’s degree has its own specific set of transfer allowances here at WGU.
 This guide can help you understand what courses are required of each program, and how credits could transfer.
 Again, you do need an official transfer evaluation to be certain of how your credits will transfer, but these guides can give you a great first look.